 - Use a blanket, net, broom or towel to catch the bat (without touching it and while protecting any exposed area such as the face).

-- Use tongs to put it in a sealable container.
+- Use gloves to put it in a sealable container.

 - Call your local public health unit.
 The bat will be tested for rabies.
 If it does not have rabies, no prevention will be necessary.

 - Dispose of the gloves used to transfer the bat

 When there has been no direct contact, bats should not be captured or tested.
 An attempt to capture a bat may increase the risk of direct contact.
 Since no immunization is recommended if there is no contact, there is no point in testing such bats.